srcmake/cpp-stl-algorithms/README.md

 auto lambdaIsNegative = [](int i) { return i < 0; };

 std::vector<int>::iterator it = std::replace_copy_if(v.begin(), v.end(), res.begin(), lambdaIsNegative, 0);
-// Points to the element after the second 0 in res.

 // v is still { 1 2 -3 4 -5 }
 // res is now { 1 2 0 4 0 }
+// 'it' points to the element after the second 0 in res.
 ```

 ---